eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/behind_proxy.md

 - If you experience issues during initial DevContainer build, than clean all images and volumes in Docker Desktop, otherwise cache might be used.
 Use the Docker Desktop UI `Troubleshooting` >  `Clean / Purge data`

 - Proxy settings in `~/.docker/config.json` will override settings in `.devcontainer/Dockerfile.Proxy`, which can cause problems.
-In case the DevContainer is still not working, check if proxy settings are set correctly in the Docker user profile (`~/.docker/config.json`).
+In case the DevContainer is still not working, check if proxy settings are set correctly in the Docker user profile (`~/.docker/config.json`), for more details see [Docker Documentation](https://docs.docker.com/network/proxy/).
    ```json
    {
     "proxies":